Ampasimbola Well Project – Madagascar

 ZAHATRA’s mission is to ensure that all children have the right to food, education, health and the opportunity for a better life.
 With support from local government and churches, ZAHATRA’s dedicated Malagasy volunteers provide food and school supplies to vulnerable children and offer vocational training and social support to their parents or guardians.

-20 children and their families are currently supported by ZAHATRA and are fed in newly constructed community center.
+20 children and their families are currently supported by ZAHATRA and are fed in the newly constructed community center.
 There are many more families that are unable to adequately feed their children or send them to school.
-However, the organization is unable to assist other families due to lack of a close water source.
+However, the organization is unable to assist other families due to a lack of a close water source.

 This project is to dig a well between the local elementary school and the community center in which ZAHATRA operates its feeding program.
 In addition, a handwashing station will be built.

 Steps to be taken include preparation of the land, purchase of materials, digging of well, construction of well cover and pulley, and construction of the handwashing station.

 The property where the well will be built is community property, public land overseen by the head of the village.
 The well will benefit all those in the village (fokontany of Ampasimbola).

 The well will be hand dug to a depth of about 12 meters.
 Soil conditions are such that it will not be necessary to line the well.

 A cover, made of brick, cement, and iron, will prevent the entry of contaminants.